femou1/pb-handbooks/tms_handbook.md

 [/details]
 [details="Captain (MR)"]
 # Captain
-Captain is the third achievable rank within the Syndicate and is trusted with more authority.
+Captain is the fourth achievable rank within the Syndicate and is trusted with more authority.

 This rank and further ranks require you to be in the TMS comms server, as you can only announce events through the comms server.
 The invite is present in the social links on the TMS group, you must be 13 and up to join.